tamikamqhum/Sanrio_Ranking/README.md

 ## Limitations & Alternative Approaches
 * The dataset lacks direct indicators of external factors (anime releases). ***Alternative approach:*** Cross referencing external datasets.
 * Data may not account for regional populairity differences
-* Generative AI tools were used to assist with exploratory visualisations and data
+* Generative AI tools prooved useful in assisting with exploratory visualisations and data.

 ## Ethical considerations
 * **Bias Awareness:** The ranking reflect Sanrio's official rsults, but survey biases may exist